michaellucasnzl/venice-ai-api-sdk/README.md

             new MessageContent
             {
                 Type = "text",
-                Text = "What do you see in this image?"
+                Text = "What do you see in this image?
+Describe it in detail."
             },
             new MessageContent
             {